Breastfeeding Your Premature Infant at Home

 Aim to feed your baby

 8 to 12times a day.
-You may be advised to feed your baby when he or she seems to be hungry, not on a fixed schedule.
-This helps avoid tiring the baby.
+You may be advised to feed your baby when they seem to be hungry, not on a fixed schedule.
+This helps keep from tiring the baby.
 But in some cases, a fixed schedule is needed to make sure the baby is getting enough to eat.
-Your baby should be fed between scheduled feedings if he or she seems hungry.
+Your baby should be fed between scheduled feedings if they seem hungry.

-Many healthcare providers recommend pumping in addition to nursing your infant.
-This helps build up your milk supply.
+Many healthcare providers recommend pumping in addition to nursing your baby until your baby is exclusively breastfeeding (actually nursing) and growing well without the need for any supplemental bottles or formula.
+This helps build up or maintain your milk supply.

 If you have been prescribed supplements for your baby, talk to your healthcare provider about the best way to add these to your baby's feedings.